tweag/stacker_bee/README.md

 ### Faraday Middleware

-StackerBee is built on [Faraday](https://github.com/lostisland/faraday) and makes it easy for you to add Faraday middleware.
+StackerBee is built on [Faraday](https://github.com/lostisland/faraday) and allows you to add Faraday middleware.
 Here's an example of adding your own middleware.

 ```ruby
 StackerBee::Client.configuration = {